Resources and Training

 NDPH DPhil students can access a wide range of resources offered by the Department, the Medical Sciences Division and the wider University, to obtain the skills they need to become outstanding population health researchers.

 All research students in the Department are members of the RSG and are encouraged to take part in its activities including opportunities to:

-- Attend and present at regular DPhil Seminars, Receive mentoring and structured peer support.
+- Attend and present at regular DPhil Seminars.

 - Attend and present at journal clubs chaired by senior members of the Department.

 - Join fellow students for monthly tea and coffee afternoons, and termly social events.

 - Attend structured peer support sessions run by trained NDPH DPhil peer supporters.